blakesisu/kaa/docs/development_workflow.md

 ### How to add a plugin

-To add a plugin, add it under the `require` directive in `site/composer.json` or use `composer require <namespace>/<packagename>` from the command line inside the `site` directory.
+To add a plugin, add it under the `require` directive in `site/composer.json` or use `composer require <namespace>/<packagename>:<version>` from the command line inside the `site` directory.
 If it's from WordPress Packagist then the namespace is always `wpackagist-plugin`.
+The version is not always required.

-Example: `"wpackagist-plugin/akismet": "dev-trunk"`
+Example: `"wpackagist-plugin/akismet": "dev-trunk"` in the `composer.json` or `composer require wpackagist-plugin/akismet:dev-trunk` from the command line

 Whenever you add a new plugin or update the WP version, run `composer install && composer update` from inside the `site` directory to install your new packages.